Mayavadi Philosophy: Analysis and Refutation

 Further quotes compiled by Jan:

-apANipAdo javano grahItA pazyaty acakSuH sa zRNoty akarNaH sa vetti vedyAM na ca tasyAsti vettA tam Ahur agryAM puruSaM mahAntam
+apANipAdo javano grahItA pazyaty acakSuH sa zRNoty akarNaH br> sa vetti vedyAM na ca tasyAsti vettA tam Ahur agryAM puruSaM mahAntam

 Grasping without hands, moving without feet, He sees without eyes, He hears without ears.
 He knows what is to be known, but no one knows Him.
 They call Him the First, the Great Person.
 (Svetasvatara Upanisad 3.19)